 Total (per semester)

 |Round-Trip Airfare||$1,100 - $1,500|

 *The rates listed are for the 2019-2020 academic year.
 NYU students pay their individual school tuition, which may differ by college.
 Rates for the 2020-2021 academic year will be posted soon.

 Disclaimer: The Board of Trustees of New York University reserves the right to alter the schedule of fees without notice.

 Figure includes tuition for full-time student status covering 12-18 points, deposit and required registration fees, and several program activities and excursions.
 For each point taken in excess of 18 points in a semester, there is an additional charge per point.

 If your college or university has a partnership with NYU Global Academic Programs the cost of tuition may be less than the posted figures.
 Inquire with your study abroad office to find out if there is a partnership with NYU.

-Costs may include local transportation, telephone, and some local independent travel.
-With the exception of tuition, all costs are estimated and may vary depending on the student's budget.
+Students planning to travel extensively outside the program parameters on weekends and holidays should budget accordingly.
+With the exception of tuition, all costs are estimated and may vary depending on the student's lifestyle and budget.